 Somerville CCE supports the growth of new, local renewable energy in our region.
 The State of Massachusetts has progressive policies that require everyone to use more renewable energy over time, however, the pace of change needs to be faster to mitigate the worst effects of climate change.
 Somerville CCE is leveraging the buying power of our community to bring more clean electricity – at competitive prices – to our residents and businesses.1 Read on to learn how we’re doing it and the impact we’re having.

-A Green Rate for Everyone
+A Green Option for Everyone

-All Somerville CCE rates include the minimum types and amounts of renewable energy required by State law.
+All Somerville CCE products include the minimum types and amounts of renewable energy required by State law.
 Somerville Local Green and Somerville 100% Local Green have extra renewable energy included, above and beyond the State requirements.